 Welcome, weary wanderer!
 This post is called a Lore Tome.
 It contains every primary source reference to Odin (ON: Óðinn, ᚢᚦᛁᚾ) that I have stumbled upon so far.
+More will be added as I stumble upon it, or as guests comment suggestions below.

 Knowledge-seeking wanderers can use these Lore Tomes to learn more about the Old Norse gods, whether by trusting my brief summaries or by delving into the source material for themselves (using the citation information accompanying each entry).